fastify/fastify-auth/README.md

   })
 ```

-If you want to change the default relation, you can use the `defaultRelation` option while registering the plugin:
+You can use the `defaultRelation` option while registering the plugin, to change the default `relation`:
 ```js
 fastify.register(require('@fastify/auth'), { defaultRelation: 'and'} )
 ```